mebusy/notes/dev_notes/AI_CS188.md

 ### General Tree Search

 ```
-function TREE-SEARCH(problem,strategy) returns a solution, or failure
+function TREE-SEARCH(problem,strategy) return a solution, or failure
-    initialize the search tree using the initial state of problem(init fringe)
+    initialize the fringe using the initial state of problem
     loop do
-        if there are no candidates for expansion then
+        if there are no candidates for expansion(fringe is empty) then
             return failure
         end

-        choose a leaf node(of fringe) for expansion according to strategy
+        choose a node in fringe for expansion according to strategy

         if the node contain a goal state then
             return the corresponding solution